exousiak/exousiak/README.md

 ## Yekwon Kim
-Let's make a dent in the universe
+Make a Dent in the Universe

 <br>